clarkenewsh/angular-rxjs-in-practice-subjects-storePattern/rxjsInPracticeCourseNotes.md

 RxJS In Practice Course Notes:

     RxJS Intro:
+        - Observables provide support for passing messages between parts of your application.
+They are used frequently in Angular and are a technique for event handling, asynchronous programming, and handling multiple values.The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of state changes.
+This pattern is similar (but not identical) to the publish/subscribe design pattern.Observables are declarative —that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.
+The subscribed consumer then receives notifications until the function completes, or until they unsubscribe.
+An observable can deliver multiple values of any type —literals, messages, or events, depending on the context.
+The API for receiving values is the same whether the values are delivered synchronously or asynchronously.
+Because setup and teardown logic are both handled by the observable, your application code only needs to worry about subscribing to consume values, and when done, unsubscribing.
+Whether the stream was keystrokes, an HTTP response, or an interval timer, the interface for listening to values and stopping listening is the same.
+Because of these advantages, observables are used extensively within Angular, and for application development as well.

         - RxJS is a library for reactive programming using Observables, to make it easier to compose asynchronous or callback-based code.
 This project is a rewrite of Reactive-Extensions/RxJS with better performance, better modularity, better debuggable call stacks, while staying mostly backwards compatible, with some breaking changes that reduce the API surface

         - RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
 It provides one core type, the Observable, satellite types (Observer, Schedulers, Subjects) and operators inspired by Array methods (map, filter, reduce, every, etc) to allow handling asynchronous events as collections.